 Many would often refer to Tibet at the “Roof of the World”.
 With an average elevation of 4,500 meters and a land area of 2.5 million square meters, the Tibetan plateau is the highest and largest in the world.
 To give you a perspective, Mt.
 Apo’s peak (tallest mountain in the Philippines) is only at 2,954 meters , and the land area is about 8 times the size of the Philippines.
 It is also home to the 7 out of the 10 tallest mountains in the world including Mt.
 Everest.

 Tibet is also known as the “Third Pole” with having the 3rd most glaciers aside from Antarctica and the North Pole.
-These glaciers are also the source of some of Asia most important rivers including China’s Yellow river, Myanmar’s Irrawaddy river, India’s Ganga river, and the famous Mekong Delta river.
+These glaciers are also the source of Asia’s most important rivers including China’s Yellow river, Myanmar’s Irrawaddy river, India’s Ganga river, and the famous Mekong Delta river.
 The geography is mesmerizing and humbling to say the least.
 Being among these giant mountains, massive glaciers, and fjord-like valleys, made me realize how vast the world is and how small we really are.

 Equally as interesting as Tibet’s natural attractions, are the Tibetans and their culture.
 Having been secluded from the rest of the world and from time, they are one of the most interesting, reserved, mysterious, and sacred people you will ever meet.
 Their main religion is Tibetan Buddhism and their spiritual leader is the Dalai Lama.

 Having said that, there is a very dark side to Tibet.
-In 1950, China took over by force and many Tibetans have been living under their diplomatic rule up to this day.
+In 1950, China took over by force and many Tibetans have been living under their dictatorship up to this day.
 In 1959, the people formed an uprising to overthrow China but they were brutally crushed and many were killed.
 For his own safety, this forced the Dalai Lama to flee to India and lead in exile.
 Today, Tibet is now the most oppressed and closed societies in the world.
 Though China, insists that Tibetans are happy and at piece, they still would not allow media personnel, diplomats, and journalists to enter Tibet for they might see the on-going abuse by the Chinese.
 For tourists, one must secure a special permit to enter Tibet.
 There only a few places that would not require this permit and one of them is the lost paradise, Shangri-La.

 Shangri-La is known as one of the top hotel chains with beautiful world-class facilities all around the world.
 However, not many know that this specific hotel got the inspiration from the real place.
 The book the Lost Horizon, author James Hilton describes Shangri-La as earthly paradise, particularly a mythical Himalayan utopia – a permanently happy land, cut off from the world and time.
 This description made me decide to see Shangri-La for myself and also having been to Nepal just 8 months before this trip.
 The clouded mystery and the rich culture made me back my bags and head to Tibet.